Skip to content

 └── vault-api/

-Each live/<env>/<region>/ directory is an independent root module with its own backend configuration.
+Each environments/<env>/<region>/ directory is an independent root module with its own backend configuration.
 You run terraform init and terraform apply from within that directory.

 State Backend